Sleep tips for travelling with children

-“The anticipated summer holidays is much hyped and often a much needed break for all, but it sometimes leads to a sense of ‘bed dread’ with the knowledge that disrupted sleep, different sleeping arrangements and not having enough adequate rest as a family reduces energy and wellbeing during what’s supposed to be a ‘break’.
+“The anticipated summer holidays are much hyped and often a much-needed break for all, but it sometimes leads to a sense of ‘bed dread’ with the knowledge that disrupted sleep, different sleeping arrangements and not having enough adequate rest as a family reduces energy and wellbeing during what’s supposed to be a ‘break’.

 “The dream of a comfortable luxury bed away from home, can be broken by a 4am wakeup call from the youngest member of the family, especially if you’re all sleeping together in a family room.

-“Excited little ones, a long day of travel ahead, a 4 hr flight and a hot coach journey to the resort can mean extra naps taken on seats.
+“Excited little ones, a long day of travel ahead, a 4-hour flight and a hot coach journey to the resort can mean extra naps taken on seats.
 However armed with a good understanding and strong commitment to sleeping well abroad, some small shifts will make all the difference.